-- 63. The Petitioner has claimed total amount of Rs.
-305.62 lakh (Rs.
-97.17 lakh in 2016-17, Rs.
-122.30 lakh during 2017-18 and Rs.
-86.15 lakh during 2018-19) towards impact on account of Pay revision during the period 2014-19, due to recommendations of 7th Pay Commission.
-Further, the Petitioner has submitted that the Commission, while specifying the 2014 Tariff Regulations, has in the Statement of Objects and Reasons (SOR) that the increase in employee expenses on account of pay revision shall be considered appropriately on case-to-case basis, balancing the interest of generating stations and consumers. - 64.
-The Commission vide ROP of the hearing dated 25.5.2021, directed the Petitioner to furnish the following information:
+65. The Petitioner has claimed total amount of Rs.
+15.28 lakh (Rs.
+4.86 lakh during 2016-17, Rs.
+6.12 lakh during 2017-18 and Rs.
+4.31 lakh during 2018-19) as impact of Pay revision due to recommendations of 7th Pay Commission.
+Further, the Petitioner has submitted that the Commission, while specifying the 2014 Tariff Regulations, has in the Statement of Objects and Reasons (SOR) to the said regulations, observed that the increase in employee expenses on account of pay revision shall be considered appropriately on case-to-case basis, balancing the interest of generating stations and consumers.

+66. The Commission vide ROP of the hearing dated 25.5.2021, directed the Petitioner to furnish the following information:

-"True-up for 2014-19 tariff period
+"True-up for the 2014-19 tariff period

-"i.
-Break-up of the actual O&M expenses of the generating station under various subheads (as per Annexure-A enclosed) after including the pay revision impact (employees, CISF and Corporate Centre) and wage revision impact (minimum wages), if applicable. (in both

-MS Excel and PDF format).
+- "i.
+Break-up of the actual O&M expenses of the generating station under various subheads (as per Annexure-A enclosed) after including the pay revision impact (employees, CISF and Corporate Centre) and wage revision impact (minimum wages), if applicable. (in both MS Excel and PDF format). - ii.

-- ii.
 Break-up of the actual O&M expenses of Corporate Centre/other offices including pay revision impact (as per Annexure-B enclosed) for the generating station along with the allocation of the total O&M expenses to the various generating stations under construction, operational stations and any other offices/business activity, along with basis of allocating such expenditure (in both MS Excel and PDF format). - iii.
-Breakup of the pay revision impact claimed in respect of employees of the Petitioner Company, Security personnel stationed at the generating station and Corporate Centre/other offices employee cost allocated to the generating station. (as per Annexure-C enclosed in both MS Excel and PDF format)." - 65.
-In compliance to the aforesaid directions, the Petitioner vide affidavit dated 1.7.2021, has furnished the information and submitted that additional O&M expenses including P&G liability claimed as elements of Part B of the total annual fixed charges and the same were not considered, while preparing the data as per Annexure-A, i.e., in pay revision.
-Accordingly, the total O&M expenses claimed as per Annexure-A, for the period 2014-19 is as follows:
+Breakup of the pay revision impact claimed in respect of employees of the Petitioner Company, Security personnel stationed at the generating station and Corporate Centre/other offices employee cost allocated to the generating station. (as per Annexure-C enclosed in both MS Excel and PDF format)." - 67.
+In compliance to the aforesaid directions, the Petitioner vide affidavit dated 19.10.2021, has furnished the information and submitted that additional O&M expenses including P&G liability claimed as elements of Part B of the total annual fixed charges and the same were not considered, while preparing the data as per Annexure-A, i.e. in pay revision.
+Accordingly, the total O&M expenses claimed as per Annexure-A, for the period 2014-19 is as under: